At the Build stage, you attach VPCs to an AWS Transit Gateway (TGW) and security domain. Each VPC can only be attached to one security domain.

 For example, you can attach a VPC to prod_domain created at the Plan page, as shown below.

-2. Detach VPC from TGW¶
+Detaching a VPC from a TGW¶

 This step detaches a VPC from a AWS Transit Gateway and Domain.

-Build a TGW Connect Attachment¶
+Building a TGW Connect Attachment¶

-A TGW Connect attachment creates a connection between the Connect VPC, Connect Attachment, Transport Attachment and third-party appliances.
+A TGW Connect attachment creates a connection between the Connect VPC, Connect Attachment, Transport Attachment, and third-party appliances.